Guy Wildenstein: Criticism

 In January of 2021 it was announced that Guy Wildenstein and family members will stand again trial for tax fraud charges.
 They have already been cleared twice previously.
 This will be France's third attempt to try the case.
 They are accused of concealing nearly £500 million from French authorities.

 Personal life

-Guy Wildenstein is a father of two: his daughter Vanessa manages the family's London gallery, and his son David manages the family's real estate assets.
+Guy Wildenstein is married to Kristina Hasson, a Swedish former model.
+They have four children, son David and daughters Vanessa, Olivia, and Samantha.
+David manages the family's real estate assets and Vanessa manages the family's London gallery.

 In 2008, he invested $49.2 million to flip five Plaza Hotel apartments and bought 7 Sutton Place for $32.5 million.